joepennock-401-advanced-javascript/401-reading-notes/class01.md

       * Use outside expertise to bolster your code
       * Save and recycle your own code via packages

-4. Provide code snippets showing 3 different ways to export a function from a node module
+4. Provide code snippets showing 3 different ways to export a function from a node module:

     1. Requiring an npm mudule:

     ```